|My Favourite Planet > English > Middle East > Turkey > Pergamon > |

 Inv.
 No. 435 T. Cat.
 Mendel 532.

-Drawing of a black-figure painting of Athena, with aegis but without the Gorgoneion, defeating
+Drawing of a black-figure painting of Athena, with the aegis but without the Gorgoneion,

-the Titan Encelados.
-Encelados' large round shield is decorated with a triskelion, symbol of Sicily,
+by its deadly snakes.
+Encelados' large round shield is decorated with a triskelion, symbol of

-The illustrations and information about the Gorgon Medusa from this page can now be seen on the Gorgon Medusa page in the MFP People section.
+The illustrations and information about the Gorgon Medusa from this page can now be seen on the Gorgon Medusa pages in the MFP People section.

 3. Gold stater of Athena as Palladion from Pergamon?